5.11: Remote probes took the photographs

 The discarded S-IVB has also been suggested as a possible source of the footage, but as these either impacted the moon during the missions (thereby discounting them as a source for images after they crashed) or were sent into solar orbit (where they remain today), this can also be discounted.
 Given that the S-IVB was still in use after TLI until the LM was extracted from it, they are unable to answer which craft is filming the S-IVB during undocking if the astronauts remained in LEO.
 The S-IVB can’t possibly have filmed the images of Earth taken by the rovers on the lunar surface, nor could they have taken the high quality still images.
 It also fails to explain how uncut shots taken during TLC & TEC can go from showing people in the lunar module to long distance shots of Earth showing features that satellites had not yet imaged.

-We can employ exactly the same criticism to one internet user, who claims to work for China’s Space Agency (yeah right, they let Americans do that), who proposes that all the photos of Earth were taken by unmanned probes with a camera mounted on the outside, because apparently no handheld camera existed capable of that level of detail.
+We can employ exactly the same criticism to Rasa Viharii, who claims to work for China’s Space Agency (yeah right, they let Americans do that), who proposes that all the photos of Earth were taken by unmanned probes with a camera mounted on the outside, because apparently no handheld camera existed capable of that level of detail.
+Outside.
+In a vacuum.
+Remember the problems he thinks that would cause the film?

 He doesn’t identify which colour camera was involved, nor does he seem to be aware (or is ignoring) the many shots which are very obviously taken from inside Apollo spacecraft or on the lunar surface, nor the ones where Earth is duplicated in the doubled glazed Apollo windows, or the blurred and out of focus ones, or where the viewing angle changes because the photographer has moved, or where the same view has been taken on two different magazines but the same camera, or the ones taken by live TV or by 16mm cameras.
 Figure 5.11.8 shows just a few examples of the many available.